 During this exclusive seminar, GemPharmatech scientific leaders presented their insights in several therapeutic research areas, including:

-Dr. Rikki Feng explained that mechanism-driven mouse models accelerate the development of targeted therapies for neurological diseases and create stronger bridges between basic research and clinical application.
+Dr. Rikki Feng explained how mechanism-driven mouse models accelerate the development of targeted therapies for neurological diseases and create stronger bridges between basic research and clinical application.

-Dr. Wen Zeng discussed that the translation of B-cell targeted therapies from oncology into autoimmune indications presents unique challenges, and disease-specific models play an essential role in evaluating efficacy, safety, and clinical translatability.
+Dr. Wen Zeng discussed the unique challenges facing the translation of B-cell targeted therapies from oncology to autoimmune indications, and how disease specific models play an essential role in evaluating efficacy, safety, and clinical translatability.

-By partnering with Shonan iPark, GemPharmatech is committed to providing Japanese researchers with direct access to one of the world’s largest collections of genetically engineered mouse models — more than 25,000 strains — along with trusted preclinical services.
-In addition, GemPharmatech offers a wide range of efficacy studies, integrating model generation, phenotype validation, molecular analysis, and pharmacology studies.
+By partnering with Shonan iPark, GemPharmatech is committed to providing Japanese researchers with direct access to one of the world’s largest collections of genetically engineered mouse models — more than 25,000 strains — along with an extensive suite of preclinical pharmacological services.
+These include efficacy studies, integrated model generation, phenotype validation, molecular analysis, and more.
 Our comprehensive approach enables researchers in Japan to reduce translational risk, generate clinically relevant data, and accelerate the delivery of new treatments to patients.

 This seminar was an important step toward building deeper collaborations with the Japanese scientific community.
 We look forward to continuing to work alongside researchers at Shonan iPark and beyond, advancing biomedical discovery together.